Plantation Debt Lawyer

-If the bulk of your bills are nondischargeable debts such as tax debts, student loans or child support, or if you do not meet the requirements to file for Chapter 7, consider whether Chapter 13 would be an effective solution to your troubles.
+If the bulk of your bills are nondischargeable debts such as tax debts or child support, or if you do not meet the requirements to file for Chapter 7, consider whether Chapter 13 would be an effective solution to your troubles.
 Find an experienced bankruptcy lawyer who will offer a no-cost consultation to understand your financial situation and recommend an appropriate strategy for getting out of debt.

 Domestic support obligations